 Code Europe moves to Warsaw

 After nine editions across Tricity, Kraków, and Warsaw, the 2026 edition of Code Europe lands in Warsaw on 15 September 2026, with Day 1 broadcasting online the day before.
-The move is one of the biggest changes to the festival’s logistics in a decade, and it’s worth being direct about the reasoning.
+It's worth being direct about the reasoning.

 What's changing, and what isn't

-Warsaw on-site, Day 2, 15 September.
-Day 1 stays online, 14 September, reaching CEE-wide.
-The three-track format carries forward: AI Engineering & Data, Cloud, DevOps & Platform Engineering, and Software Architecture & Engineering Excellence.
-The booth and exhibition format carries forward.
-The audience profile carries forward, too: 81% of 2025 attendees had 5+ years of professional experience, and we expect the Warsaw edition to push that number higher, not lower.
+The three-track format stays in place: AI Engineering & Data, Cloud, DevOps & Platform Engineering, and Software Architecture & Engineering Excellence.
+The booth and exhibition setup is unchanged.
+The audience profile holds: 81% of 2025 attendees had four or more years of professional experience.

-What changes is the logistical center of gravity.
+What changes is the logistical centre of gravity.

 Why Warsaw, specifically

 International connectivity.
 Warsaw is by far the most internationally connected city in Poland.
-Chopin Airport is LOT Polish Airlines’ main hub and the entry point for long-haul routes from the Americas, the Middle East, and East Asia, the routes the international speaker pool we want on Polish stages actually flies.
-Cutting an extra connection off a speaker’s itinerary isn’t a small thing when you’re asking someone to fly in from San Francisco or Seattle for two days.
+Chopin Airport is LOT Polish Airlines' main hub and the entry point for long-haul routes from the Americas, the Middle East, and East Asia.
+Those are the routes the international speakers we want on Polish stages actually fly.
+Cutting an extra connection off a speaker's itinerary isn't trivial when you're asking someone to fly in from San Francisco or Seattle for two days.

 Domestic centrality.
-Warsaw sits in the middle of Poland’s rail network.
-Attendees from Gdańsk, Poznań, Wrocław, Łódź, Lublin, and the Tricity belt can reach Warsaw and return same-day.
-From Kraków that calculus is harder for everyone north of the country.
+Warsaw sits in the middle of Poland's rail network.
+Engineers and builders from Gdańsk, Poznań, Wrocław, Łódź, Lublin, and the Tricity belt can reach the venue and return same-day.
+From Kraków that calculus has always been harder for everyone north of the country.

 Employer concentration.
-Polish tech employers, both the multinationals running engineering hubs here and the local product companies, are disproportionately concentrated in Warsaw.
+Polish tech employers, both the multinationals running engineering hubs here and the local product companies, sit disproportionately in Warsaw.
 The recruiting and partnership conversations that happen in the booth area on Day 2 are more efficient when the companies and the candidates already live in the same metropolitan area.
-For a senior engineer based in Warsaw, attending Code Europe is now a commute rather than a trip.
+For a Warsaw-based senior engineer, Code Europe is now a commute, not a trip.

 Venue scale.
-Warsaw’s venue market gives us room to grow the on-site footprint without compromising the on-site experience.
-We’re not chasing 5,000 attendees, since the audience profile we care about isn’t infinitely scalable, but we want headroom to grow the booth area and the networking moments without crowding the technical sessions.
+Stadion Legii gives us room to grow the on-site footprint without compromising the experience.
+We're not chasing 5,000 attendees (the audience profile we built for isn't infinitely scalable), but we want headroom to expand the booth area and the networking moments without crowding the technical sessions.

 A note on Kraków

-Kraków hosted Code Europe through the 2021 to 2025 editions and was a great home for the festival.
-The city’s tech community is real, the venues we worked with were excellent, and the audience that traveled to Kraków every year built the foundation everything else stands on.
-Moving the on-site edition north isn’t a judgment on Kraków.
-It’s a choice driven by where our international speakers come from and where our sponsor companies are headquartered.
+Kraków hosted Code Europe through the 2021 to 2025 editions and was a strong home for the festival.
+The city's tech community is real, the venues we worked with were excellent, and the audience that traveled to Kraków every year built the foundation everything else stands on.
+Moving the on-site edition north isn't a judgment on Kraków.
+It's a choice driven by where our international speakers come from and where our partner companies are based.

-We expect a portion of the Kraków-based audience will still travel for the on-site day.
-The train from Kraków to Warsaw is around 2.5 hours; same-day return is workable, and the after-party doesn’t make the last train tight.
-For those who can’t make Warsaw on Day 2, Day 1 remains online and free of geographic constraints.
+A portion of the Kraków-based audience will travel for the on-site day.
+The fast train between the two cities runs in under three hours; same-day return is workable, and the after-party doesn't make the last train tight.
+For those who can't make Warsaw at all, Day 1 is online and free of geographic constraint.

 Day 1 stays online, by design

-Day 1 isn’t a consolation prize for people who can’t get to Warsaw.
-It’s a deliberate broadcast day: keynotes, panels, and partner lecture slots streamed across CEE, with sessions available live and on-demand afterward.
-For attendees, it’s the reach-and-context day before the on-site day.
-For partners, it’s the thought-leadership broadcast that complements the in-person recruitment work on Day 2.
-The two days are designed to do different things; they’re not interchangeable.
+Day 1 isn't a consolation prize for people who can't get to Warsaw.
+It's a deliberate broadcast day: keynotes, panels, and partner lecture slots streamed across CEE, with sessions available live and on-demand afterward.
+For attendees, it's the broader-reach day before the on-site one.
+For partners, it's the broadcast surface that complements the in-person recruitment work on Day 2.
+The two days are designed to do different things; they're not interchangeable.

 What this means for partners and attendees

-For partners, Warsaw means more of the conversations you came for happen at your booth, not in a hotel lobby afterward.
-The candidate density and the local employer density both move in your favor.
+For partners, Warsaw means the conversations you came for happen at your booth, not in a hotel lobby afterward.
+Candidate density and local employer density both move in your favor.

-For attendees, Warsaw means less travel friction, broader speaker access, and a venue built for a single, sharp on-site day.
+For attendees, the move means less travel friction, broader speaker access, and a venue built for a single, sharp on-site day.

-For speakers, Warsaw means one connection instead of two for most international itineraries, and a Polish capital with the infrastructure to host an event you’d recommend to your peers.
+Speakers get one connection instead of two for most international itineraries, plus a Polish capital with the infrastructure to host an event they'd recommend to their peers.